Aspie96/blog/content/posts/free-speech.md

 Freedom of expression is protected by the [European Convention on Human Rights](https://www.coe.int/en/web/conventions/full-list?module=treaty-detail&treatynum=005) and by the [Charter of Fundamental Rights of the European Union](https://fra.europa.eu/eu-charter/article/11-freedom-expression-and-information).
 These documents, however, allow for limitations for certain stated purposes.

 Racist or xenophobic [hate speech](https://commission.europa.eu/node/721) is forbidden, but member states [differ](https://en.wikipedia.org/wiki/Hate_speech_laws_by_country) in how they address it.
-Many of them also have [blasphemy laws](https://end-blasphemy-laws.org/countries/europe/).
+Many also have [blasphemy laws](https://end-blasphemy-laws.org/countries/europe/).
 Hard-core pornography is regulated by individual countries, but most [allow](https://en.wikipedia.org/wiki/Pornography_laws_by_region#Europe) its possession, production and sale to adults.

 Following the 2022 Russian invasion of Ukraine, The EU [censored](https://www.consilium.europa.eu/en/press/press-releases/2022/03/02/eu-imposes-sanctions-on-state-owned-outlets-rt-russia-today-and-sputnik-s-broadcasting-in-the-eu/) the [RT](https://www.rt.com/) and [Sputnik](https://sputniknews.com/) Russian news outlets, citing the need to counter disinformation.
 The decision was criticized by [European Digital Rights](https://edri.org/our-work/edri-statement-the-fundamental-rights-consequences-of-the-eu-media-ban/) and the [European Federation of Journalists](https://europeanjournalists.org/blog/2022/03/01/fighting-disinformation-with-censorship-is-a-mistake/), but [upheld](https://curia.europa.eu/jcms/jcms/p1_3832079) by the Court of Justice.